 Drama and Dance Courses:

-Drama 5: Performance Lab (semester course)
+Drama 5: Storytelling and Performance

-Dance 6: Beginning Technique and Analysis (semester course)
+Dance 6: Beginning Technique

 Middle School Theater Productions